 When I first saw morning menus popping up on Instagram, my first thought (like when I discovered Pinterest!) was: “THAT IS FOR ME!”
 And it was, and is.
 I immediately set about creating a morning menu to fit our family’s morning time routines.
 Since we do Classical Conversations as well, I wanted our morning menu to include materials that coordinated with this year’s cycle 2.
 So I created this homeschool morning menu printable, and it aligns nicely with our CC work.
 I’ll explain!

-NOTE: The menu you can download at the end uses my NEW Menu design so it will look different than the photos, but it contains the same content shown here.
+NOTE: The menu you can download at the end uses my NEW 2022 Menu design so it will look different than the photos.
+Sample pages of the new version are shown at the end of this post.

 First, what is morning time and what are morning menus?